 3 - 4 years in the wild.
 10 years in captivity

 Car collisions, habitat loss and loss of prey.

 Hedgehog babies called hoglets are born naked and blind.
 But within 48 hours, a layer of fine white prickles emerge through the skin to protect them.

 Our resident hedgehogs are all rescues who cannot return to the wild for a variety of health problems, frequently eyesight trauma.

-Each year between us and our sister park, Battersea Park Children's Zoo, we captive breed our hedgehogs so that the hoglets can then go for wild release to boost wild population numbers as they continue to rapildly decline!
+Each year between us and our sister park, Battersea Park Children's Zoo, we captive breed our Hedgehogs so that the hoglets can then go for wild release to boost wild population numbers as they continue to rapidly decline!

 Sign up to our newsletter

 Join our mailing list in order to keep up to date with park news and special offers.